Your bank's disclosure statement: what's in it for you?

 Banks are required to publish disclosure statements for two main reasons:

--to strengthen the incentives for banks to maintain sound banking practices; and
+- to strengthen the incentives for banks to maintain sound banking practices; and

--to assist depositors and other investors to make well-informed decisions on where to put their money.
+- to assist depositors and other investors to make well-informed decisions on where to put their money.

 Banks that are incorporated overseas and are registered to operate a branch in New Zealand must make the financial statements for their overseas banking activities as a whole, readily available in New Zealand.
 This is in addition to the disclosure statement covering the operations of their New Zealand branch.

 Disclosure statements for the end of year must be published within three months of the year-end.
 Disclosure statements for the half-year must generally be published within two months of that date, but the bank may defer publication by up to a month in certain circumstances.
-Disclosure statements in respect of the first and third quarters of a bank's financial year must generally be available within two months of the end of those quarters.

 A bank must make its disclosure statement readily accessible on its website.
 For locally-incorporated banks, this must be via a link labelled “disclosure statements” from the home page of the website.
 For overseas banks, the link must be from the main page of any New Zealand section of their website.